Sajan4072/text-editor/README.md

 A simple light weight text editor written in C#.

-FEATURES
+## FEATURES

--loading and saving of the document.
+.loading and saving of the document.

--edit features such as cut,copy,paste,redo,undo and selectall.
+.edit features such as cut,copy,paste,redo,undo and selectall.

--search,find and reaplace.
+.search,find and reaplace.

--syntax highlighting according to c#'s reserved keywords.
+.syntax highlighting according to c#'s reserved keywords.

--auto braces completion.
+.auto braces completion.

--fixed line wrapping at position identified.
+.fixed line wrapping at position identified.